rnajena/corfusi/README.md

 ``cORFusi`` stores the output files in the current working directory, if not stated otherwise (``-o/--outdir PATH``).
 Two files are created:
 1. corrected assembly in FASTA format (edit prefix with ``-p/--prefix name``)
-2. log file in TSV format containing the annotation ID of the CDS, start and stop position of the updated sequence in the assembly, as well as the old and new sequence.
+2. log file in TSV format containing the annotation IDs of the CDSs, start and stop positions of the updated regions in the assembly, as well as the old and new sequences.

 **Note:** ``cORFusi`` removes the created ``BLAST`` database and tabular output files after the correction.